opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_I.md

 ### Log in to the Knowledge Discovery Docker repository

 Official Knowledge Discovery software containers are distributed in a Docker repository.
 A personal key is required to access them.
 To request a key, contact OpenText support from the [Software Entitlements Portal](https://sld.microfocus.com/mysoftware/index).
+Alternatively contact your OpenText Account Executive or Partner Manager.

 Store your API key in a text file in your Linux home directory, for example `idol_docker_key.txt`, then log in with: